notpidgey/EagleVM/README.md

 - Full project refactor?
 Project might become extremely messy after the item above gets added.
 Maybe some thinking needs to be done
 - Obfuscation (duh) since a VM is not going to carry all the weight of making the generated VMs difficult to reverse engineer.
 - For chunks of virtualized instructions, a VM enter could decrypt them using some kind of algorithm at runtime.
 Would hinder reverse engineering statically
+- Potential CMKR implementation instead of normal vanilla CMake
+- Use of smart pointers over C-style pointers since code_labels will never be deallocated properly until the program closes

 ## Resources